beccaelenzil/ada/textbook-curriculum/01-ruby-fundamentals/flower-video-lesson.md

 Reorder as much as possible before the quantity hits the max stock.
 Flowers can only be ordered in the quantities of their bundles.

 Does the restock method take any arguments?

 PAUSE

 no.

+Let's write the signature for this method.
+Notice that if the method does not take any arguments, you do not need parenthesis.

-Let's look at the example and rewrite the values as variables.
-We will use this pseudocode to outl
+Now Let's look at the example and rewrite the values as variables.
+We will use this pseudocode to outline our program.

+You can pause the video while you read the daisy example at the top of the script.

+PAUSE

 ```
 If there are only 15 daisy's in stock, we want to restock to 300 as